g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 ### Accessing the database

-Now that we have our testdata, it's time to write some code to access the database.
-First, we have to create a Java class that represents the table we just created.
+Now that we have our test data, it's time to write some code to access the database.
+First, we have to create a Java class to represent the table we just created.
 To do this, I created the following class:

 ```java
 @MappedEntity